-I am an Aotearoa, New Zealand graduate, what are the requirements for registration?
+I am an Aotearoa New Zealand graduate, what are the requirements for registration?

-Ngā mōhiohio rēhitatanga, Registration information
+Ngā mōhiohio rēhitatanga | Registration information

+It is important that graduates prepare for registration, as there are a number of requirements that must be fulfilled.
 Before they can be registered, all New Zealand graduates must:

 - complete their programme of education